Kingsford-Group/scalloptest/README.md

 **NOTE:** The total 65 reads alignments files take about 390GB storage space.

-To evaluate to predicted transcripts, we use human annotation database as reference.
+To evaluate the assembled transcripts by each method, we use human annotation database as reference.
 We align all samples in **ENCODE10** to GRCh38.
 For samples in **ENCODE65**, some of them are aligned to GRCh38, and some of them are aligned to GRCh37 (see `bin/encode15.list` and `bin/encode65.list` for details).
-Use the following script to download annotations for GRCh38 and GRCh37:
+Use the following script in `bin` to download annotations for GRCh38 and GRCh37:
 ```
 ./download.annotation.sh
 ```